Dorsland Trek: First Trek

 The trekkers left the Transvaal in three different groups.
 After they trekked from the district Pretoria on 20 May 1874 and camped for a year next to the Limpopo, the first group of trekkers left the Transvaal in May 1875.
 This group of 10 families, altogether 60 persons besides the “mak volk” travelling with them, trekked with relatively little loss of cattle and people through the Thirstland and in September 1875 reached the Ngami lake.
 After a sojourn of two months at Ghanzi, they stayed for two years, from January 1876 to January 1878, at Rietfontein in the Sandveld.
 In the meantime, William Coates Palgrave, as representative of the Cape government, had discussions with the Herero and Nama-Oorlam captains about possible expansion of the British government’s control in South Africa to Namaland and Hereroland.
 Palgrave’s interference incited most of the Herero and Nama-Oorlam captains against the trekkers before the first trekker even set foot in the area.
 After the trekkers of the first trek group tried unsuccessfully for two years to obtain land in Namaland and Hereroland, they had to abandon this idea.
 By this time they were still unsure in which direction they should trek.
 Shortly after this they would merge with the trekkers of the second and third treks and continue their difficult sojourn through the unknown regions of southern Africa for a further three years.

 Even before the first trek group had left the Transvaal, the first trekkers of the second trek began to trek from the districts Pretoria and Rustenburg in April 1875.
 After they reached Limpopo in May 1875, they aimlessly roamed around along the river while hunting to pass the time for two years until 1877.
 From time to time newcomers joined them.
 The Ngwato chief Khama, across whose land they had to trek at that stage, was still sympathetic towards them and gave them permission to trek through the Thirstland.
 In March 1876 they missed a golden opportunity to trek.
 It would seem as if this group of trekkers at that stage still did not know in which direction they wanted to trek.

-By April 1876 the first cases of malaria broke out among them and in July 1876 the first of more than 160 persons who would perish of this disease, passed away.
+By April 1876 the first cases of malaria broke out among them and in July 1876 the first of more than 160 persons who would perish of this disease, died.
 In the same period the region was drought stricken while discord among the leaders surfaced.
 The relations between the trekkers and Khama also deteriorated.
 Khama withdrew his offer that they could trek across his region, presumably because of the grinding draught that made it impossible.
 It is estimated that at this stage the group comprised a total of 116 white families with 586 family members, apart from the unknown number of “mak volk”.